-External to the College Advisory Committees Colleagues at other Colleges General public Other stakeholders, as needed Investigate opportunities Negotiation of training agreements (with Academic Chair) Information sharing XX XX XX -- -- ---------------- posin s $()$ aracter of Supervision identifies the degree and type of supervisory responsibility in a ition or the nature of functional/program supervision, technical direction or advice involved taff relationships.
-Check the applicable box(es) to describe the type of supervisory responsibility required by ncumbent in the position: Not responsible for supervising or providing guidance to anyone.
-Provides technical and/or functional guidance to staff and/or students.
+Frequent (F) Contacts are made repeatedly and often over a period of time posi in st () (Character of Supervision identifies the degree and type of supervisory responsibility in a position or the nature of functional/program supervision, technical direction or advice involved in staff relationships. ($$) Check the applicable box(es) to describe the type of supervisory responsibility required by an incumbent in the position: Not responsible for supervising or providing guidance to anyone. \boxtimes Provides technical and/or functional guidance to staff and/or students.
 Instructs students and supervises various learning environments.
-Assigns and checks work of others doing similar work. ⊠ res∣ Supervises a work group.
-Assigns work to be done, methods to be used, and is consible for the work performed by the group.
+Assigns and checks work of others doing similar work.
+Supervises a work group.
+Assigns work to be done, methods to be used, and is responsible for the work performed by the group.
 Manages the staff and operations of a program area/department.
 Manages the staff and operations of a division/major department.
 Manages the staff and operations of several divisions/major departments.
-Acts as a consultant to College management. ☐ Other e.g., counseling, coaching.
+Acts as a consultant to College management.
+Other e.g., counseling, coaching.
 Please specify: Includes management responsibilities for hiring, assignment of duties and work to be performed, performance management, and recommending the termination of staff.
 Specify staff (by title) or groups who are supervised/given functional guidance by an incumbent.
-Project Coordinator(s) and support staff Contract Faculty Contract Trainers coa pervision includes: goal setting, prioritizing, quality of work, evaluation, development, aching and problem solving/decision making support.
-Supervisory duties are varied and cate.
+Project Coordinator(s) and support staff Contract Faculty Contract Trainers coa Supervision includes: goal setting, prioritizing, quality of work, evaluation, development, coaching and problem solving/decision making support.
+Supervisory duties are varied and intricate.